JosieOnGit/Luniks/Stories/TRAVEL RISK/HEAD TO HEAD - Story.md

 *"LOG_ENTRY 467534.
 DATE: 230835* \
 *TYPE: DISTRESS.
 BLACKBOX.* \
 *Office 1 (Main floor Main) has initiated an emergency evacuation.* \
 *Given reason: Air raid sirens have been activated.
 Incoming air attack.
 Rockets of Illinoisan origin.
-Presumed launched by Palmer-Eden.* \
+Presumed to be launched by Palmer-Eden.* \
 *Lockdown initiated.
 Machines halted.
 Evacuation protocol initiated.* \
 *LOG_EXIT.
 If you are reading this, may the States be free once more."*